 You should call Thiessen Law Firm.

-Thiessen Law Firm’s Mark Thiessen is a lawyer-scientist, multi-time Texas Super Lawyer, and board-certified DWI defense attorney.
+Thiessen Law Firm’s Mark Thiessen is a lawyer-scientist, multi-time Texas Super Lawyer, and triple board-certified DWI defense attorney.
 We have the experience and skill required to help Texans overcome a DWI charge — whether this DWI charge involves property damage, personal injury, or intoxication manslaughter.

 Don’t wait another minute.
 Give us a call at 713-864-9000 or fill out our online form today.
 Let’s get over this hurdle together.

 More Helpful Articles by Thiessen Law Firm:

 - Probable Cause for DWI Arrest: Examples

 - DUI and DWI Statistics You Need to Know

 - 5 Common Misconceptions of Those Arrested for DUI in Houston